wasmCloud/wasmcloud-dev-site/content/app-dev/debugging/host.en.md

 1. Logs from actors that utilize the `wasmcloud:builtin:logging` capability

 ## Finding the logs (release tarball)
-If you followed the [installation](../../../overview/installation/) guide then you likely started the host by running a command like `./bin/wasmcloud_host start` or `./bin/wasmcloud_host foreground`.
-In the same directory where you unpacked the tarball you'll be able to find the logs in `./var/log/erlang.log.X`, where `X` starts at `1` and will increment monotonically as the log file grows too large.
+If you followed the [installation](../../../overview/installation/) guide then you likely started the host by running a command like `./bin/wasmcloud_host start` or `./bin/wasmcloud_host daemon`.
+In the same directory where you unpacked the tarball you'll be able to find the logs in `./tmp/log/erlang.log.X`, where `X` starts at `1` and will increment monotonically as the log file grows too large.

 If you take a look at the top of one of these logfiles (using `head` for example on Unix systems) you'll see something like:
 ```console